eshaiju/eshaiju.github.io/source/_posts/2015-08-09-travis-ci-integration-step-by-step-tutorial.markdown

 <div class='post'>
 	<div dir="ltr" style="text-align: left;" trbidi="on">
-	<a href="https://travis-ci.org/">Travis-CI</a> is a open source, free and hosted continuous integration service that could build and run the unit tests for you, on every commit to a GitHub repository.
+	<a href="https://travis-ci.org/">Travis-CI</a> is an open source, free and hosted continuous integration service that could build and run the unit tests for you, on every commit to a GitHub repository.
 It supports projects in a multitude of languages.
 The service allows you to configure steps that would be run before, after and during the build and test process, with just one YAMLfile (named .travis.yml) in the root of your repo.
 Apart from running the many unit tests in the project and letting you know how your latest check-in affected the health of the project, the Travis-CI service could also do custom build tasks like a post-build deployment.
-Testing your open source project is free,to integrate Travis Ci in private project we have to purchace suitable <a href="https://travis-ci.com/plans">plan </a>.
+Testing your open source project is free.
+To integrate Travis Ci in a private project we have to purchase suitable <a href="https://travis-ci.com/plans">plan </a>.
   <br/>
 	Features created to help projects and teams
 	<ul>